-The title of this blog might seem like something of an oxymoron to some.
-How, you might ask, would installing a non-opening roof window improve my home more so than a window I could open?
-Well, how you'd answer this question depends on the layout of the room in which the window is going and what ventilation already exists or will exist in the room upon completion.
+How might you ask would installing a non-opening roof window improve my home more than a window I could open?
+Well, answering this question depends on the layout of the room in which the window is going and what ventilation already exists or will exist in the room upon completion.

-If you are considering building a single storey extension or designing an open-plan living area bringing together home and garden, it’s likely that bifold, sliding or French doors are part of your plans.
-With the sheer amount of ventilation that glass doors bring to the home when open, the need for a flat roof window or rooflight that opens is not always necessary.
+If you are considering building a single storey extension or designing an open-plan living area bringing together home and garden, it’s likely that bifolds or sliders are part of your plans.
+With the sheer amount of ventilation these doors bring when open, the need for a flat roof window or rooflight that opens is not always necessary.

 Why Choose a Non-Opening Roof Window?

 The biggest benefit to non-opening windows lay in their price.
 Windows that do not open cost far less than their more mobile counterparts, meaning you can save yourself hundreds of pounds.
-These savings can be spent improving other areas of the home or put towards the cost of your aluminium bi-fold doors.
+These savings can be spent improving other areas of the home.

 To use two of our bestselling brands as examples, ECO+ and VELUX fixed flat glass roof windows can save you around £300 on their like-for-like electric equivalents.
 When compared in price to manual rooflights, the savings are slightly less but still substantial on VELUX and FAKRO models.